This post contains affiliate links.

 For Letter K of The Cursive Project, Trevor chose "kite."
 Earlier this year, he made several different styles of actual kites in Cub Scouts, so I didn't want to repeat that.
 Instead, I suggested that we make some kite artwork.

 A few weeks ago, my friend Tanya sent me a huge box of awesome craft supplies she no longer needed with the instructions to use what we could and donate the rest.
 (Thanks again, Tanya!)
 I pulled out my cloud squeeze punch and a bunch of papers from Tanya's box and we got to work.

 To make my card, I punched three clouds, inked the edges slightly with a light blue, and glued them to a blue cardstock base.
 Then I cut kite shapes from three patterned papers, making one smaller than the others.
 I glued a tail of embroidery floss to the back of each, and then added three little rectangles of matching patterned paper along the floss.
-I glued the small kite down in the highest position, then used Pop Dots to attach the other two.
+I glued the small kite down in the highest position, then used foam squares to attach the other two.

 I love that we used the same elements in essentially the same places, but our projects are quite different from each other's.